-- 1. Self-Assessment -- Performance appraisal, appropriately documented (same instrument as chairs); - 2.
-Department Chair and Peers -- Performance Appraisal, appropriately documented; - 3.
-School Dean The Dean shall review and sign off on the faculty member's evaluation by the chair.
-The Dean may add comments to the evaluation but may not change or alter the chair's rating;
+1. Self-Assessment - Performance appraisal, appropriately documented (same instrument as chairs);

+2. Department Chair and Peers - Performance appraisal, appropriately documented;

+3. College Dean - The dean shall review and sign the faculty member's evaluation conducted by the chair.
+The dean may add comments to the evaluation but may not change or alter the chair's rating;

-- 4. Students -- Course Instruction Performance Appraisal (fall, spring and summer as needed), appropriately documented; - 5.
-Pre and Post Tenure Review Process -for Tenured and Tenure-Track Faculty; and - 6.
-Faculty Load Form for every semester, including summer.
+4. Students - Course instruction performance appraisal (fall, spring, and summer as needed), appropriately documented;

+5. Pre and Post Tenure Review Process - for Tenured and Tenure-Track Faculty; and

+6. Faculty Load Form - every semester, including summer.